Whelp, here we are again to unfold the ever-tangled mysteries of female hormonal acne! But before we delve into the nitty gritty….

 Reduce Your Stress!

-When you’re stressed, your body produces cortisol (aka the stress hormone) which inhibits the natural processes in the body.
+When you’re stressed, your body produces cortisol (aka the stress hormone) which inhibits natural processes in the body.
 Stress particularly affects the endocrine system which is why hormone levels become imbalanced.
 This is how chronic stress almost always shows itself in the form of acne.

 Some examples of stress include: